whitedigital-eu/document-generator-bundle/README.md

                 'field2' => 'bool',
             ],
         ],
-    ]; // array of fields that Transformer MUST return }
+    ]; // array of fields that Transformer can contain }
 ```
 getTemplatePath